polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Practices Day 3 Complete https://www.kaggle.com/ahkhalwai55/exercise-group-by-having-count
 * Complete Lesson 5 Introducing Local and Global Differential Privacy
 * Reading Kaggle Competition with Kernel and Discussion https://www.kaggle.com/c/aerial-cactus-identification/

+#### Sarah

+* Took it easy today and only worked on the OpenCV implementation of neural style transfer for the t-shirt group
+* Organized and recruited for the Deep Learning book group, formerly Puja's book group

 ### Day 10: